sylabs/examples/file-generating/URL-to-PDF api/README.md

 From: node:8
 Includecmd: no
 ```
-Puppeteer also requires a few dependencies to be manually installed in addition to Node 8, so we can add those into the `post` section as well as the installation script for the `url-to-pdf`:
+Puppeteer also requires a few dependencies to be manually installed in addition to Node 8, so we can add those into the `post` section as well as the installation script for `url-to-pdf`:

 ```
 %post

-    apt-get update && apt-get install -yq gconf-service libasound2 \
+    apt-get -y update && apt-get install -yq gconf-service libasound2 \
         libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 \
         libfontconfig1 libgcc1 libgconf-2-4 libgdk-pixbuf2.0-0 \
         libglib2.0-0 libgtk-3-0 libnspr4 libpango-1.0-0 \